Last update π

 })], ignore_index=True)

-df_centrality
+return df_centrality

 The node identifiers correspond to the NCBI tax_id.
 Is any node shared in the high centrality table?